|University of Arkansas at Little Rock|

 Interested distributors are asked to fill out an application on an annual basis.
 This application is due January 1 of each calendar year.
 On the application, each distributor is asked to furnish the name, address, email, and phone number of the person responsible for the distribution of his or her publication and to update that information during the year with applicable changes.
 Distributors may be asked to furnish copies of their newspapers with the application for the committee to review.
 Approved distributors will be notified in writing.
 Please call Procurement Services at 501.569.3144 to request an application.

-Approved By: Joel E. Anderson, Chancellor, January 28, 2014
+Approved By: Chancellor Joel E. Anderson, January 28, 2014

-Custodian: Procurement Services
+Custodian: Office of Procurement Services